Note: I've also built images for the WNR612v2, WPN824N, WNR2000v3 - see the bottom of this first post.

 The NETGEAR WNR1000V2/VC was one of the most widely-distributed "free" routers from Comcast and was given to hundreds of thousands of customers in the United States.
-It is an old 4/32 router but is still capable of basic networking tasks and works well as a dumb access point.
+It is an old 4/32 router but is still very capable of basic networking tasks and also works very well as a dumb access point.
 I've been running OpenWRT on it for the past three years and it as reliable as the venerable Linksys WRT54G.

 Why Not Use the Official OpenWRT Firmware?